abe-winter/pg13-py/README.md

 Model.insert_mtac(pool, {'userid':1}, 'id2', ('content',), ('hello',))
 assert pool.tables['model'].rows[1] == [1, 3, 'hello'] # notice that 'id2' is one more than for the previous row
 ```
 The mocking engine is a partial implementation of SQL.
-Here's an example of querying it.
+Here's an example of querying it directly.
 ```python
 assert pool.select('select userid,id2 from model where userid=2-1')==[[1,2],[1,3]]
 ```